SellaRafaeli/DoggieWalker/README.md

 3. In your terminal, create a folder called 'doggieWalker' by running `mkdir doggieWalker`.
 4. Enter that folder by running `cd doggieWalker`.
 5. In that folder, download this project by running `git clone git@github.com:SellaRafaeli/DoggieWalker.git`.
+55. Install 'bundler' by typing `gem install bundler`.
-6. Install Ruby software libraries we depend on by typing `bundle install`.
+6. Install Ruby software libraries we depend on by running `bundle install`.
-7. Run the server by typing `shotgun app.rb`.
+7. Run the server by running `shotgun app.rb`.
 9. In your browser, browse to http://localhost:9393/ and make sure you see the TODO list manager.
 10. Congratulations - we are up and running.